jyablonski/Car-Accidents-in-Chicago/README.md

 Weather Condition
 Hour
 Month
+Street Name

 ## Exploratory Data Analysis
 A Time Series helps give a quick understanding of the distribution of the dataset.
 I grouped the data by weeks and plotted their weekly points below.
-You can see the massive drop-off in March 2020 due to COVID-19, and the data points for the rest of 2020 were considerably fewer than that of 2019's.
+You can see the massive drop-off in March 2020 due to COVID-19, and the data points for the rest of 2020 were noticeably fewer than that of 2019's.

 ![crashtimeseries](https://user-images.githubusercontent.com/16946556/111890845-b344ac80-89aa-11eb-90c1-4b1f47aaa563.png)